 Pomegranate Sangria & Tapas

 I love tapas.
-Given the choice between them and a 3-course meal, I’ll always choose the tapas.
+Given the choice between them and a 3-course meal, nurse I’ll always choose the tapas.
 Why eat just 3 things when you can eat 20?
 This Saturday, instead of a complicated dinner, we had tapas.

 Some of my favorites are cured meats, cheeses, chorizo simmered in cider, hummus and pita brea, Spanish Omelettes, and Garlicky Thyme White Beans on bread.
 I usually make these beans because they’re easy, delicious and always a hit.
 Just stir white beans with olive oil, garlic, lemon juice, thyme, salt and pepper.
 Spoon them over bread and you’ve got a great little hors d’oeuvres or a nice tapa.